atharvguitarist/Guessing-game-in-Python/README.md

 5. Repeat steps 3-4 until you correctly guess the secret number.
 6. Click the "New Game" button to start a new game.

-# Files:
+# 📁 Files:

 'guess_the_number.py': The Python script containing the game implementation.

-# Dependencies:
+# 🗃️ Dependencies:

 1. Python 3.x
 2. Tkinter library

-# Usage:
+# 📈 Usage:

 1. Clone the repository to your local machine.
 2. Run the guess_the_number.py script using Python.

-# Contributing:
+# ➕ Contributing:

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-# License:
+# 🪪 License:

-This project is licensed under the MIT License.
+Unlicensed - Student Project